Avatar: In Isma'ilism

 The Gupti Ismailis, who observe pious circumspection as Hindus, uphold that the first Shi‘i Imam, ‘Ali b.
-Abi Talib, as well as his descendants though the line of Isma‘il, are collectively Kalki, the tenth and final avatāra of Vishnu.
+Abi Talib, as well as his descendants through the line of Isma‘il, are collectively Kalki, the tenth and final avatāra of Vishnu.
 According to this interpretation, these figures represent the continuity of divine guidance to humankind.
 In the view of some Guptis, this is corroborated by the Quranic verse 14:4 which mentions the idea that God had sent a messenger to every land.
 They understand the avatāras to be these messengers sent by God to their people in the Indian subcontinent.

 Avatars of Shiva

 Although Puranic scriptures contain occasional references to avatars of Shiva, the avatar doctrine is neither universally accepted nor commonly adopted in Shaivism.
 The views on the doctrine of incarnation has been one of the significant doctrinal differences between Vaishnavism and Shaivism, in addition to their differences on the role of householder life versus monastic life for spiritual release.
 Shaivism is a transcendental theology, where man, with the help of his Guru, is his own savior.

 The Linga Purana lists twenty-eight avatars of Shiva.
 In the Shiva Purana there is a distinctly Saivite version of a traditional avatar myth: Shiva brings forth Virabhadra, one of his terrifying forms, in order to calm Narasimha, an avatar of Vishnu.
 When that fails, Shiva manifests as the human-lion-bird Sharabha which calms down lion-man Narasimha avatar of Vishnu, and Shiva then gives Vishnu a chakra (not to be confused with Sudarshan Chakra) as gift.
 A similar story is told in the late medieval era Sharabha Upanishad.
 However, Vaishnava Dvaita school refutes this Shaivite view of Narasimha.
-According to the Shiva Purana, Lord Shiva has 19 avatars.
+According to the Shiva Purana, Shiva has 19 avatars.
 According to the Kurma Purana, he has 28.

 The vanara god Hanuman who helped Rama (the Vishnu avatar) is considered by some to be the eleventh avatar of Rudra (Shiva).
 Some regional deities like Khandoba are also believed by some to be avatars of Shiva.

-Ashwatthama, the son of Drona is also considered to be an Avatar of Lord Shiva.
+Ashwatthama, the son of Drona is also considered to be an avatar of Shiva.

 Shesha and his avatars (Balarama and Lakshmana) are occasionally linked to Shiva.
 Adi Shankara, the formulator of Advaita Vedanta, is also occasionally regarded as an avatar of Shiva.

 In Dasam Granth, Guru Gobind Singh mentioned two avatars of Rudra: Dattatreya Avatar and Parasnath Avatar.